-Criteria Exemplary Acceptable Needs Improvement (will need to consult with professor and develop a plan for improvement) Commitment All components are present with demonstrated depth in understanding of numeracy ideas.
+Criteria Exemplary Acceptable Needs Improvement (will need to consult with 150 Am brose Circle SW, Calgary, AB T3H 0L5 T 403-410-2000 TF 800-461-1222 info@ambrose.edu ambrose.edu professor and develop a plan for improvement) Commitment All components are present with demonstrated depth in understanding of numeracy ideas.
 Presentation clearly added to the class's understanding of key numeracy ideas.
 Included most components but did not flesh out understandings in any depth of detail.
 Presentation somewhat added to the class's understanding of key numeracy ideas.
 Components missing.
 Is not thorough in addressing numeracy planning.
 Presentation did not add to the class's understanding of key numeracy ideas.
 Care Indicates deep reflection and connections from text, class discussions and personal growth in numeracy knowledge.
 Handout is useful and detailed.
 Indicated some reflection to text/personal reflection.
 Shows limited growth in numeracy knowledge.
 Handout is limited.
 There is little personal reflection or the text in connecting numeracy ideas.
 Handout was not linked to presentation.

-Competence Written work is Work is organized with The written work is comprehensive and shows limited numeracy ideas in incomplete and difficult to strong communication skills. written communication.
-The understand.
-The The presentation showcased strong understanding of key numeracy ideas and was engaging. presentation addressed key numeracy ideas and was somewhat engaging. presentation was limited.
+Competence Written work is comprehensive and shows strong communication skills.
+The presentation showcased strong understanding of key numeracy ideas and was engaging.
+Work is organized with limited numeracy ideas in written communication.
+The presentation addressed key numeracy ideas and was somewhat engaging.
+The written work is incomplete and difficult to understand.
+The presentation was limited.